Reasonable management.

 Determining whether management action is reasonable requires an objective assessment of the action in the context of the circumstances and knowledge of those involved at the time, including:

-• The circumstances that led to and created the need for the management action to be taken
+• The circumstances that led to and created a need for the management action to be taken

 • The consequences that flowed from the management action.